Lasbaskanenmas/KAN-CDSCO2004U-Machine-Learning-and_Deep-Learning/README.md

 The objective is to support dermatologists in early identification of malignant skin lesions to improve treatment outcomes and enable scalable triage in regions with limited access to specialists.

+### Deployment Platform and Resources

+All models located in the 'Models' folder were trained using the UCloud platform.
+These include results from training runs performed with large datasets and complex architectures that exceeded local machine capabilities.

+The technical setup on UCloud utilized a GPU-based environment, specifically the A100 80GB compute node.
+This allowed for efficient training of our ViT, EfficientNet, and CNN models over multiple epochs without memory bottlenecks.
+The environment was configured to run TensorFlow and Keras within a Python 3.11.12 virtual container, ensuring consistency with our dependency stack.

 ### Environment Setup

 Python Version: **3.11.12**